Life Events - Military Service Leave

 Military Service Leave at the employee's expense.
 Faculty and staff members

-and dependents who want to continue coverage should contact the HR/Payroll
+and dependents who want to continue coverage should call the SSC Contact Center.

 - Advance Supplies of Prescription Medication.
 Participants in the